 Developers on Binance X will also be connected to Binance programs such as Binance Launchpad, Binance Labs Incubation, and Binance X Fellowship, among others.
-An important point to note is that the fellowship aspect of Binance X concentrates on research and development of open-source blockchain software.
+An important point to note is that the fellowship aspect concentrates on research and development of open-source blockchain software.
 Currently, the fellowship has invited over 40 projects and developers.

 How to join Binance X Fellowship

 To join the Binance X Fellowship program, Chia explained, talent is the guiding factor.
 Additionally, the projects must be open-source.
 Interestingly, for developers to easily find their place on Binance X, there’s a list of project ideas to choose from.
 For example, they can provide a “Robinhood-like user experience” to cater for casual traders, or they can go the “Bloomberg-like terminal” to accommodate intense manual traders.